Small sites consultation

 - Wolsey Mews and 3-7 Islip Street, NW5

-Following the consultation consideration of the site on the Regent's Park estate was suspended pending the outcome of the Council's legal challenge to HS2, the Government's proposed Highspeed Rail line from London to Birmingham.
-This site is now being considered for new housing to replace some of the council homes that will be demolished if HS2 goes ahead.
+Following the consultation consideration of the site on the Regent's Park estate was suspended pending the outcome of the Council's legal challenge to HS2, the planned Highspeed Rail line from London to Birmingham.
+New homes to replace some of the council homes that will be demolished by HS2 are being developed on this site.

 For more information please contact the consultation and engagement team